sanjayc208/react-fox-toast/README.md

 ## Setup

-### Step 1: Add ToastProvider to your Root Component
+### Step 1: Add ToastContainer to your Root Component

-To enable toast notifications in your app, wrap your root component with ToastProvider.
+To enable toast notifications in your app, wrap your root component with ToastContainer.
 This will allow the toasts to be displayed anywhere within your component tree.

 ```typescript